BornFromAshes/web-develpment-website/README.md

 ## Known Issues
 There aren't currently any issues so far so if you find any please create an issue on this repository.
-Also any suggestions to implement would be much appreciated.
+Any suggestions for implementation would also be greatly appreciated.